 D) Exchange-Traded Funds (ETF)

 Exchange-traded funds (ETF) combine both open-end and closed-end funds.
-They are structured like open-end funds but are also traded on the stock exchange.
+They have a structure similar to open-end funds but trade on the stock exchange.
 The arbitrage mechanism keeps the trading price of ETF close to the net asset value.

-- It has a diversified portfolio by holding various securities in various companies and industries, and diversification reduces the portfolio’s risk.
+- It has a diversified portfolio by holding various securities in various companies and industries, and diversification reduces its risk.

 - It offers high liquidity to investors as they can redeem the mutual fund shares at any time for their net asset value.

-- It is managed by professionals who possess the required knowledge and skillset in investments and supervise the portfolio’s performance.
+- It is managed by professionals with the required knowledge and skillset in investments and supervises the portfolio’s performance.

 - It has its own regulations, and governmental institutions also regulate it.

-- It operates with complete transparency to investors, and all the information is reported to investors.
+- It operates completely transparently to investors, reporting all the information to them.

-- It charges management fees; It is an additional expense to investors.
+- It charges management fees, Which is an additional expense to investors.

 - Investors cannot control the investment plan of the portfolio managers as they don’t have the option to decide on the investments.

 - Mutual funds are also subject to market risk, varying from fund to fund.
-The growth and income yield from investments are not predictable.
+The growth and income yield from investments is not predictable.

-- It is also a fixed investment plan and cannot be customized according to investor needs.
+- It is also a fixed investment plan and cannot customize according to investor needs.

-Mutual fund is a good investment for small investors who cannot directly invest in securities in the capital market.
+A mutual fund is a good investment for small investors who cannot directly invest in securities in the capital market.
 It is also helpful for investors who lack experience and knowledge of investment.
 It is not possible to do complete research like how professionals do.
 Investors can invest either in SIP plans or lump sum plans.
-SIP plans are an excellent regular investment, and the investors can enjoy both value appreciation of investment and income generated from funds.
+SIP plans are an excellent regular investment, and the investors can enjoy the value appreciation of investment and income generated from funds.

-This is a guide to Mutual Fund.
-Here we discuss the introduction and types of mutual funds along with their advantages and disadvantages.
+This is a guide to Mutual Funds.
+Here we discuss the introduction, types of mutual funds, and their advantages and disadvantages.
 You may also have a look at the following articles to learn more –